RetroAppleJS/RetroAppleJS.github.io/README.md

 - [ ] SHIFT keys
 - [ ] CTRL key

+Also to be considered: detect if host device is mouse-driven or touch-driven.
+When touch-driven, hovering the keyboard is not possible without actioning a key.

 *Note: Only two files are impacted:*
 - *index.html*
 - *res/EMU_apple2keys.js*